Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Related Work

 Some works have highlighted that preserving the cross-modal geometry of VLMs is crucial for maintaining stable zero-shot transfer ability.
-Huang et al. \cite{huang2025mind} argue that narrowing the modality gap during continual updates can be risky to the inherent cross-modal structure, and accordingly propose modality-preservation and modality-compensation strategies.
-Meanwhile, Suzuki et al. \cite{suzuki2025dive} suppress cross-modal structural collapse by measuring and constraining cross-modal representation shifts on reference data.
-Cross-modal distillation provides another way to preserve cross-modal geometry.
-Yu et al. \cite{yu2024exploiting} propose to leverage stable textual semantic to distill cross-modal and relation distributions for knowledge transfer.
-Several efforts \cite{zheng2023preventing, yu2025select, zheng2024adaptwithoutforgetting} leverage additional reference datasets for monitoring and distillation to maintain the general capability of VLMs, but such extra data incur non-trivial overhead.
+Huang et al.~\cite{huang2025mind} show that aggressively narrowing the modality gap during continual updates may damage the inherent cross-modal structure, and propose modality-preservation and modality-compensation strategies.
+Suzuki et al.~\cite{suzuki2025dive} constrain cross-modal representation shifts on reference data to suppress structural collapse.
+Other works maintain VLM generality through reference-data-based distillation or monitoring~\cite{zheng2023preventing,yu2025select,zheng2024adaptwithoutforgetting}, but require additional reference data.
+In contrast, SGCL~\cite{yu2024exploiting} exploits a frozen text encoder to provide semantic soft labels and old-class cross-modal distillation on current-task images.

-Building upon the above advances and limitations, we propose to explicitly protect the vulnerable cross-modal semantic interface between old and new tasks.
-Our approach combines cross-modal geometry distillation to preserve the alignment structure acquired in previous tasks with text-semantic geometry regularization, thereby enabling efficient continual learning.
+Different from these methods, we focus on the vulnerable old-new semantic interface rather than only global cross-modal preservation.
+We construct dual-targeted adversarial anchors to probe boundary neighborhoods, apply anchor-guided cross-modal geometry distillation to preserve old-class image-text similarity distributions in these regions, and further regularize the text semantic geometry because our textual encoder is also adapted.
+Thus, SeGP-CL preserves targeted semantic-interface geometry without old exemplars or external reference data.